Logo

 Note.
 The cost basis treatment for the 2017 Micro Focus spinoff and merger used in the HPAA Cost Basis spreadsheets is based on a legal opinion provided to HPE by outside tax counsel.

-Members have found that brokerages, plan administrators, and transfer agents vary (sometimes dramatically) in how (or if) they track gain/loss and cost basis for the many complex HP-related stock events -- and what (if anything) they report to the IRS.
+Plan administrators, transfer agents, and brokerages vary significantly in how (or if) they track gain/loss and cost basis for the many complex HP-related stock events – and what (if anything) they report to the IRS.

 Issues reported by HPAA members: Fidelity Merrill Lynch Morgan Stanley Schwab TDAmeritrade Vanguard Brokerage